theKashey/react-memoize/README.md

 Memoize get `compute` function, add passes all the other props to it, streaming result to the render prop.

 React-memoize uses [memoize-state](https://github.com/theKashey/memoize-state) underneath to perform __MobX__ like memozation and achive the maximal minimal level of memoization cache misses.
+Sounds a bit strange, but this mean - react-memoize will try to preserve the current `state` at all costs.
+From 10% to 50% "more" in comparison.

+> In all the cases only ONE! result is memoized.
+The goal of the component is to cut off updates.

 For example: